 On January 1, 2020, The Legal Profession Act, 1990, was amended to include a definition of the practice of law and identify what represents the unauthorized practice of law.
 In support of these amendments, the Law Society also:

-In an effort to increase access to justice, the Law Society continues to seek out service providers not currently identified in our rules that may be providing valuable services without posing a significant risk to the public.
+In an effort to increase access to justice, the Law Society is seeking alternative (or non-lawyer) service providers not currently identified in legislation or our rules that may be providing valuable legal services without posing a significant risk to the public.

-The Law Society is asking existing legal service providers to self-identify by completing the notice form.
-Filling out the form and self-identifying to the Law Society will give non-lawyer legal service providers the opportunity to be considered for inclusion within existing or expanded exemptions, pilot projects, or newly developed categories of limited licensee.
-Self-identifying to the Law Society will also enable existing low-risk service providers to have the opportunity to receive a letter from the Law Society confirming that they may continue to provide limited legal services, in their identified areas of work (subject to appropriate restrictions and conditions), without fear of prosecution or enforcement by the Law Society, while their long term status is considered in the context of new regulatory structures.
+Self-identifying to the Law Society enables existing low-risk service providers to have the opportunity to receive a letter from the Law Society confirming that they may continue to provide limited legal services in their identified areas of work (subject to appropriate restrictions and conditions).
+The service providers who receive a letter may provide their services without fear of prosecution or enforcement by the Law Society, while their long-term status is considered in the context of new regulatory structures.
 To facilitate a smooth transition for service providers who self-identify, the Law Society will maintain the status quo during this initial period of notice and discovery.

-Please share this information to any legal service provider who may be impacted by these changes.
-Through this ongoing process, we look forward to working with alternative legal service providers, the public, and other stakeholders in developing a flexible regulatory structure that promotes access to justice while minimizing risk.
+The goal of this new initiative is to enhance access to legal services and we look forward to working with alternative legal service providers, the public, and other legal stakeholders in developing a flexible regulatory structure that strengthens access to justice while minimizing risk for the public.

 Learn more about the notice process and view aggregate information regarding Notice Forms received to date.